domtriola/software-notes/technologies/graphql/README.md

 ## What

-GraphQL is a query language that allows you to assemble API queries using a defined type system.
+GraphQL is a query language that allows you to assemble API queries and services using a defined type system.

 ## Why